FOXNEOAdvancedTechnology/Cloud-BW-Test/DPDK_EC2_Tutorial.md

 		echo 1024 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages

-11. In the RHEL AMI, it is likely a file system of type hugetlbfs has already been mounted.
+11. In the RHEL AMI, it is likely a file system of type `hugetlbfs` has already been mounted.
 You can check this:

 		# cat /proc/mounts | grep hugetlbfs
 		hugetlbfs /dev/hugepages hugetlbfs rw,seclabel,relatime 0 0

-	If not for some reason, you should mount one:
+	If it is not there for some reason, you should mount one:

 		mkdir /mnt/huge
     	mount -t hugetlbfs nodev /mnt/huge